Pablodubco/TriviaGame/README.md

    * The number of multiple-option answers available for each question is adjusted in the quiz property **_[intOptions](#general-settings)_**.
    * The max number of right answers within the options is adjusted in the quiz property **_[intRightOptions](#general-settings)_**.
    * The program selects the minimum number between **_[intRightOptions](#general-settings)_** and **_[intOptions](#general-settings)_** answers from the **_arRightAnswers_** array property in the [question objects](#questions-collection).
 It's possible, then, to make a quiz where all answers are right answers, maybe for an informative promo material; or one where there are no right answers, for sadistic purposes.
-1. Once the question is displayed, and the timer running, one of 3 possible outcomes is possible:
+1. Once the question is displayed, and the timer running, one of 3 possible outcomes is possible.
    * The user selects a right answer, evaluated inside the on-click event of the button: calls the method **_[mQuizRightAnswer](#methods)_**.
    * The user selects a wrong answer, evaluated inside the on-click event of the button: an additional information card will be displayed with the right answer, notifying the user of an incorrect choice, with text and an (optional) image.
 Calls the method **_[mQuizWrongAnswer](#methods)_**.
 Calls the method **_[mQuizWrongAnswer](#methods)_**.
    * The timer runs out: an additional information card will be displayed with the right answer, notifying the user of the time out, with text and an (optional) image.
 Calls the method **_[mQuizWrongAnswer](#methods)_**.